@capawesome-team/capacitor-sqlite¶

 Execute a single SQL statement on the specified database.

-This method can be used to execute any SQL statement, including INSERT
+This method can be used to execute any SQL statement, including INSERT, UPDATE, DELETE, and CREATE TABLE.

 options |